vijay-shankaranand/tp/docs/UserGuide.md

 Examples:
 * `delete_tag` followed by `t/vendor` deletes the tag: vendor in JobFestGo.

+### Filtering contacts by tag: `filter`

+Displays contacts tagged by any of the given tags.

+Format: `filter TAG_NAME [MORE_TAG_NAMES]`

+* Tag names are case-insensitive. e.g `Vendor` will match `vendor`
+* Only full words will be matched e.g. `ven` will not match `vendor`
+* Contacts tagged by at least one of the given tags  will be returned (i.e. `OR` search). e.g. `vendor customer` will return all contacts tagged by `vendor` and all contacts tagged by `customer`

+Examples:
+* `filter vendor` returns all contacts tagged by the tag: vendor in JobFestGo.
+* `filter vendor customer` returns all contacts tagged by the tag: vendor and all contacts tagged by the tag: customer in JobFestGo.

+### Linking contacts to an event: `link`

+Linking specified contacts to the specified event.

+Format: `link ev/EVENT_NAME c/CONTACT_NAME [c/MORE_CONTACT_NAMES]`

+* Only existing contacts and events in JobFestGo can be linked.
+* Contacts that are already linked to the specified event cannot be linked again.
+* Only full words will be matched e.g. `NUS Career Fest` will not match `NUS Career Fest 2023`, `Alice` will not match `Alice Black`
+* The order of the input does not matter. e.g. `link ev/NUS Career Fest c/Alice Black` and `link c/Alice Black ev/NUS Career Fest` are both valid commands and will perform the same task.
+* If there are invalid contacts in the input (e.g. non-existent contacts, contacts that are already linked to the specified event), the contacts entered before the first invalid contact will be linked while those after will not be linked. e.g. if `John Doe` is an invalid contact, `link ev/NUS Career Fest c/Alice Black c/John Doe c/Bob Dylan` will link `Alice Black` to the event `NUS Career Fest` while `John Doe` and `Bob Dylan` will not be linked.

 ### Clearing all entries : `clear`

 Clears all entries from JobFestGo.